27 Dog Breeds That Start With N

 7. North American Indian Dog

-These royal dogs’ striking appearance leads many to believe they are wolves or wolf hybrids.
+These royal dogs’ striking appearance makes many believe they are wolves or wolf hybrids.
 However, these dog breeds that start with N are a landrace established in the 1980s.

 These hardy, bright, and highly trainable canines have tremendous strength, stamina, and endurance between them.